funivan/PhpClean/README.md

 Public methods should be closes (make method or class final)

 ### MethodShouldBeFinal
-Public methods should be closes (make method or class final)
+Public methods should be closed (make method or class final)

 ### MethodVisibility
-Method should be `private` or `public`
+Protected methods make our classes more open.
+Write private or public methods only.

 ### MissingParameterTypeDeclaration
-Always specify parameter type
+Always specify parameter type.
+This is a good practice.

+### PhpCleanUndefinedMethod (experimental)
+Try to fix undefined method phpstorm bugs: https://youtrack.jetbrains.com/issue/WI-5223

 ### PropertyAnnotation
 Properties that are not initialized in the constructor should be annotated as nullable.

-### PhpCleanUndefinedMethod (experimental)
-Try to fix undefined method phpstorm bugs: https://youtrack.jetbrains.com/issue/WI-5223